Robert Coleman (industrialist): Personal

 As Buchanan dealt with the worst of the financial crisis on November 29, 1819, Ann Caroline traveled to Philadelphia on December 4 to visit her sister Margaret who had married United States Congressman Joseph Hemphill in September 1806.
 Just after midnight on December 9, 1819, Ann Caroline was dead.
 Judge Thomas Kittera wrote, “At noon yesterday, I met this young lady on the street, in the vigour [sic] of health, and but a few hours after, her friends were mourning her death.
 She had been engaged to be married, and some unpleasant misunderstanding occurring, the match was broken off.
 This circumstance was preying on her mind.
 In the afternoon she was laboring under a fit of hysterics; in the evening she was so little indisposed that her sister visited the theatre.
 After night she was attacked with strong hysterical convulsions, which induced the family to send for physicians, who thought this would soon go off, as it did; but her pulse gradually weakened until midnight, when she died.
 Dr. Chapman, who spoke with Dr. Physick, says it is the first instance he ever knew of hysteria producing death.”
-At the time, some believe this to be a suicide, but there was no proof.
+At the time, some believed this to be a suicide, but there was no proof.
 However, Coleman would not let Buchanan walk as a mourner at her funeral.
 Buchanan was so devastated by her death that he vowed never to marry as "his affections were buried in the grave.”
 He eventually became the only bachelor President in the history of the United States.

 Another daughter, Sarah, also is believed to have committed suicide.
 Around 1824, William Augustus Muhlenberg, co-rector of St. James Episcopal Church in Lancaster, courted Sarah.
 Coleman served on the vestry of St. James and had a bitter dispute with Muhlenberg over the latter offering evening worship services.
 Coleman then banned Muhlenberg from his house.
 Muhlenberg wrote in his diary, “But for no earthly consideration whatever, not even the attainment of the dear object of my heart will I sacrifice what I believe to be the interests of my church.
 O lord, help me!'”
 The dispute continued for a year, before coming before the church council again, but by that time Coleman was too ill to protest.
 After her father's death in August 1825, Sarah hoped to marry Muhlenberg.
 However, in his will, Coleman gave his sons Edward and James the right to approve of Sarah's spouse, and tied such approval to her inheritance.
-Unfortunately, her brother Edward also dislike Muhlenberg, and even offered the church $5,000 only if the young rector was to leave.
-Perhaps broken hearted, Sarah traveled to Philadelphia in the fall of 1825 where she died at the age of 23.
+Unfortunately, her brother Edward also disliked Muhlenberg, and even offered the church $5,000 only if the young rector was to leave.
+Perhaps broken-hearted, Sarah traveled to Philadelphia in the fall of 1825, where she died at the age of 23.

 Coleman died in Lancaster at age 77.
 He was one of the wealthiest and most respected men in Pennsylvania at the time of his death.
 He left Dickinson College dividends and fifty shares in the Carlisle Bank worth $1,140.